Free boundary regularity for semilinear variational problems with a topological constraint: Introduction

-In Section \ref{s:fb-structure}, we show Theorem \ref{thm:main regularity theorem}-(ii) again for any critical point $u$. {The starting point is the fact that points in $\{u=1\}$ with frequency greater than 1 actually have frequency greater than or equal to $\tfrac{3}{2}$.
+In Section \ref{s:fb-structure}, we show Theorem \ref{thm:main regularity theorem}-(ii) again for any critical point $u$ satisfying the uniform lower frequency bound. {The starting point is the fact that points in $\{u=1\}$ with frequency greater than 1 actually have frequency greater than or equal to $\tfrac{3}{2}$.
 This frequency gap is sharp since the frequency $\frac{3}{2}$ is attained at triple junctions as in Figure \ref{fig:spanning}, and was obtained in the work \cite{SoaveTerracini}.} From this, we can split $\{u=1\}= \Rcal(u) \sqcup \mathcal{S}(u)$ where $\Rcal(u)$ consists of the points in $\{u=1\}$ where $v=1-u$ has frequency value 1, and $\mathcal{S}(u)$ consists of those points in $\{u=1\}$ at which $v$ has frequency value greater or equal than $\tfrac{3}{2}$.
 After this point, we show that $\Rcal(u)$ is a regular manifold and we derive estimates on the dimension of $\mathcal{S}(u)$.
-These latter arguments are standard and essentially the same as in \cite{TT} (see also \cite{CL2007, CL2008}).
-Observe that all of the results in Section \ref{s:freq-monotonicity} and Section \ref{s:fb-structure} are only reliant on the validity of the Euler-Lagrange equations for minimizers of \eqref{new model intro} and \eqref{new model volume constrained}, and do not require the spanning constraint to be satisfied.
+These latter arguments are standard and essentially the same as in \cite{TT} (see also \cite{CL2007, CL2008}). {Observe that all of the results in Section \ref{s:freq-monotonicity} and Section \ref{s:fb-structure} rely only on the validity of the Euler--Lagrange equations and on the uniform lower frequency bound, so the Lipschitz regularity of solutions and the partial regularity of their free boundary can be concluded conditionally on these hypotheses.}

-Lastly, as a corollary of the Lipschitz continuity, we prove Theorem \ref{thm:main existence theorem} in Section \ref{s:existence}.
-As mentioned previously, this is the only part of the paper that utilizes the generalization of spanning from \cite{maggi2023plateau,maggi2023hierarchy}.
-Within this expanded framework, the spanning constraint is preserved under uniform Dirichlet bounds, and so the main difficulty is to rule out volume loss at infinity in \eqref{new model volume constrained}.
-This can be done by an energy comparison argument that depends on uniform decay at infinity implied by Theorem \ref{thm:holder reg for crit points}, which also implies the continuity of minimizers and thus existence for \eqref{new model intro}-\eqref{new model volume constrained}.